darkhelmet/verboselogging/posts/twitter-tools-with-surl.md

 Hopefully it works.

-It’s kind of unfortunate, since I have to post to test, and I really don’t want all my test posts going out to Twitter, and yet they have to…
+It's kind of unfortunate, since I have to post to test, and I really don't want all my test posts going out to Twitter, and yet they have to…

 EDIT: Yay it works.
 Win!

-And here’s the code:
+And here's the code:

 <script type="text/javascript" src="http://gist.github.com/177761.js?file=surl.php">
 </script>